lhooper921/Project3/README.md

 ## Acceptance Criteria

 GIVEN an employee portal
-WHEN I register and enter my user credentilas I will THEN be given access to an employee dashboard containing a summary of recent activity WHEN I click on Board on the navigation bar and hyperlink THEN it will display announcements and messages I have received and I can send messages
+WHEN I register and enter my user credentials I will THEN be given access to an employee dashboard containing a summary of recent activity WHEN I click on Board on the navigation bar and hyperlink THEN it will display announcements and messages I have received and I can send messages